weronikaduda/cloudx-java-azure-dev/content/modules/module-03/guides/step-by-step-guide/step-by-step-guide.md

 ## Step 3: Deploy Services to Azure App Services

->Azure App Service is a platform-as-a-service (PaaS) offering from Microsoft Azure that enables you to build, deploy, and manage web applications and APIs without the complexities of managing underlying infrastructure.
-With Azure App Service, you can focus on your code and application logic while Azure takes care of the infrastructure, scaling, security, and other operational aspects.
+>Azure App Services is a platform-as-a-service (PaaS) offering from Microsoft Azure that enables you to build, deploy, and manage web applications and APIs without the complexities of managing underlying infrastructure.
+With Azure App Services, you can focus on your code and application logic while Azure takes care of the infrastructure, scaling, security, and other operational aspects.

 In total, you would need:
 - 2 App Service Plans for PetStoreApp (Web) in two different regions.